-If adequately packaged and treated, the shelf-life of products may be extended, and this allows the products to be distributed to both domestic and export markets.
+Extension of shelf life.
+This allows the products to be distributed to both domestic and export markets.

-Correct packaging prevents any wastage (such as leakage or deterioration) which may occur during transportation and distribution.
+Waste reduction, such as leakage or deterioration, which may occur during transportation and distribution.

 High print quality can be obtained with actual flexible packaging films using either flexo or rotogravure printing.

-Most common material used in our machines would be PET/PE, PAPER/ALU/PE, ALU/PE, PET/ALU/PE, amongst many other combinations.
+The most common materials used in our machines are PET/PE, PAPER/ALU/PE, ALU/PE and PET/ALU/PE amongst many other combinations.

 Stretches, although less than polythene.